NissesSenap/gitHubBinDl/README.md

 ### Manage config

 By default GitHubBinDl uses a data.yaml located in the same folder as your GitHubBinDl binary.
-Currently you can set the environment variable CONFIGFILE and point to another file location.
+You can override this value by using the environment variable CONFIGFILE and point to another file location.
-In the future the plan is to go over to using a CLI option.
-TODO
+Or use the `-f` flag when running gitHubBinDl.

 If you use a GitHub API token you can store it in two ways, ether it in the config file or as a environment variable: GITHUBAPIKEY.